r4dixx/discord-quotebot/docs/README.md

    - Deploy commands to your server
    - Start the bot

-Your output should read `Successfully reloaded application commands` and `Discord client ready!
-Logged in as QuoteBot-Test - ID: your_client_id`.<br />
+Your log output should read the following:

+- `Successfully reloaded application commands`
+- `Discord client ready!
+Logged in as QuoteBot-Test - ID: your_client_id`
+- `Instance of Firebase Cloud Firestore initalized properly`

-If it doesn't, something went wrong.
-Check the location of your `.env` file and if your environment variables are correct.
+If you didn't get these three messages, something went wrong.

+- Check the location of your `.env` file
+- Check if your environment variables are correct.
+- Check if your Firebase project is properly configured.

 ### Test if everything is up and running